electronstudio/python_book/chapters/minecraft.rst

 Build a street of houses
 ------------------------

-Make sure you have saved the previous program :raw-latex:`\ref{e10_basic_house}` to the same directory before you run this program because we are going to ``import`` the function from ``house.py``.
+Make sure you have saved the previous :numref:`code-e10_basic_house` to the same directory before you run this program because we are going to ``import`` the function from ``house.py``.